 Validation

 A combination of quantitative and qualitative data were used to inform the validity of the module and assessments.
-Data from these validation studies are available for review HERE.
 These data were also used to inform revisions of the module and assessments.
-Questionnaires, study reports, and related documents from the associated validation studies can be found below.
+Validation studies, questionnaires, study reports, and related documents can be found below.

 Content Validation: Independent expert reviewers who were unaffiliated with the development process, provided qualitative information through questionnaires and interviews with the development team.

-Psychometric Validation: Data to inform the validity of the Brief Preschool Progress Monitoring Measure were gathered from a sample of preschool teachers across two rural school districts in Kentucky.
+Psychometric Validation: Data to inform the validity of the Brief Preschool Progress Monitoring Measure were gathered from multiple samples of preschool teachers across rural and urban school districts in Kentucky.

 b.
 Toward Developing and Validating a Measure to Appraise Progress Monitoring Ability.
 (2024).
-Journal of Early Intervention.
-Advanced online publication.
+Journal of Early Intervention, 47(2), 148-164.
 Study data and related materials may be accessed through Open Science Framework

 Functionality & Usability: Testing of the online platform through which the module is provided, was conducted across a purposive sample of pre- and in-service preschool teachers, special education teachers, and instructional coaches.